"Opulent, luxerious, expensive, thoroughly decadent."

 There is guest room's door on the right of the windows.
-There are two entrances to the apartment,one over the stairway and the corridor, the second through a side entrance, which is next to the kitchen.
-A spiral staircase leads to the upper floor where the bedroom, the bathroom, and other rooms should be located.
+There are two entrances to the apartment, one over the stairway and the corridor, the second through a side entrance, which is next to the kitchen.
+A spiral staircase leads to the upper floor where the bedroom, the bathroom, and other rooms should be.

-The walls of the living room are fully equipped with wood paneling, which probably consists of light oak and the flat's ceiling is painted white.
+The walls of the living room are fully equipped with wood paneling, which probably consists of light oak, and the flat's ceiling is painted white.
 A large double window opens onto the street Stable Mews.
-The floor length window curtains are yellow. in front of the window normally stands the three seater Chesterfield sofa.
+The floor-length window curtains are yellow.
+In front of the window stands the three seater Chesterfield sofa typically.
 The living room furniture also includes two large red armchairs, which do not have the same color as the Chesterfield.
 On the right in the living room stands Steed's desk.
-He's using different desk chairs (at least three) .
+He's using different desk chairs (at least three).

 From the living room lead two steps to the kitchen and the dining room area.

 There is also a spiral staircase that leads to the upper floor.
-The kitchen is separated from the dining area by a low wall separation.
-Its walls are painted in blue and light brown.
+A low wall separation divides the kitchen from a dining area.
+The kitchen is painted in blue and light brown.
 Steed is using it as a darkroom in From Venus with Love.
 The dining area is painted flaxen.
-Steed never used it neither during the Emma Peel era nor during season 6.
+Steed never used it neither during the Emma Peel era nor season 6.
 When he's having dinner, such as in Get-a-Way! or Pandora, he's using a small round table in the living room.

 Is Steed taking souvenirs?
 The same painting can be seen in The Danger Makers.

 The same landscape painting above Steed's mantlepiece can be seen in the auction room in Have Guns - Will Haggle.

 I doubt that anyone except Steed would like to live there as this is the "Death Flat."